ryanvfung/preferences/README.md

     * For languages such as Jade, JavaScript, SCSS, Python
 * Line spacing
   * Inherits from Python's [PEP 8](https://www.python.org/dev/peps/pep-0008/#blank-lines) guidelines flexibly
-  * One blank line to separate/delimit related content
+  * One blank line to separate related content
   * Two blank lines to separate a group of related content
   * Three or more blank lines to separate a top level section of content
 * Inline comments